Canada Post: Establishment

+20th century

 Prior to rural mail delivery, many Canadians living outside major cities and towns had little communication with the outside world.
-On October 10, 1908 the first free rural mail delivery service was instituted in Canada.
+On October 10, 1908, the first free rural mail delivery service was instituted in Canada.
 The extension of residential mail delivery services to all rural Canadian residents was a major achievement for the Post Office Department.

 The Post Office Department was an early pioneer of airmail delivery, with the first airmail flight taking place on June 24, 1918, carrying mail from Montreal to Toronto.
-A modern plaque at the site of Leaside Aerodrome reads: "At 10:12 a.m. on June 24, 1918, Captain Brian Peck of the Royal Air Force (RAF) and mechanic Corporal C.W.
-Mathers took off from the Bois Franc Polo Grounds in Montreal in a JN-4 Curtiss two-seater airplane.
-They had with them the first bag of mail to be delivered by air in Canada.
-Wind and rain buffeted the small plane and forced it to make refuelling stops at Kingston and Deseronto.
-Finally, at 4:55 p.m., Peck and Mathers landed at the Leaside Aerodrome (immediately southwest of here).
-The flight had been arranged by a civilian organization, the Aerial League of the British Empire, to demonstrate that aviation was the way of the future."
-A regular air express service began in 1928.
+By 1927, airmail service had expanded to Manitoba, and a regular airmail route between Rimouski, Quebec, Montreal, and Ottawa had been established.
+In 1937, the Post Office provided Trans-Canada Airlines with airmail contract.
+Daily airmail service between Vancouver and Montreal began in 1939.

 The Post Office Savings Bank system, an agency created by the April 1868 Post Office Act, was phased out in 1968–69.

+Crisis and reform

 The 1970s was a difficult decade for the Post Office, with major strikes combined with annual deficits that had hit $600 million by 1981.
 This state of affairs made politicians want to rethink their strategy for the federal department.
 It resulted in two years of public debate and input into the future of mail delivery in Canada.
-The government sought to give the post office more autonomy, in order to make it more commercially viable and to compete against the new threat of private courier services.
+The government sought to give the post office more autonomy, to make it more commercially viable and to compete against the new threat of private courier services.

 On October 16, 1981, the Federal Parliament passed the "Canada Post Corporation Act", which transformed Canada Post into a Crown corporation to create the Canada Post Corporation (CPC).
-The legislation also includes a measure that legally guarantees basic postal service to all Canadians.
+The legislation also included a measure legally guaranteeing basic postal service to all Canadians.
 It stipulates that all Canadians have the right to expect mail delivery, regardless of where they live.